telerik/winforms-docs/richtexteditor/ui-for-applying-rich-text-formatting/applying-styles.md

 ## Delete Style

-The predefined set of Styles in RadDocument cannot be deleted using the UI.
+The predefined set of Styles in **RadDocument** cannot be deleted using the UI.
 Only the custom styles you've created can be removed using the __Delete__ option in the styles dialog.

 ![richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-applying-styles 006](images/richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-applying-styles006.png)

->tip It is possible to remove the default styles from the Quick Styles by using the Modify option and unchecking the Add to Quick Styles checkbox.
+>tip It is possible to remove the default styles from the Quick Styles by using the Modify option and unchecking the Add to Quick Styles check box.
 >

 ![richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-applying-styles 007](images/richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-applying-styles007.png)

 # See Also